 Since this group of doctoral candidates are not in employment, they are, on the one hand, exempt from statutory insurance.
 On the other hand, they are nevertheless obliged to take out voluntary insurance, either with a statutory or with a private health insurance provider.

 Even as an enrolled doctoral student, you are unfortunately not legally entitled to be insured at the favorable student rates offered by the health insurance providers.
 In individual cases and under certain circumstances, your health insurance provider might still offer you such a rate during your doctoral studies.
 Please discuss this matter directly with your insurance provider.

 If you take out insurance as a doctoral candidate who is not in employment, this means that you must pay the entire monthly contribution yourself.
 How this is calculated again varies depending on the insurer, and on whether and to what proportion your scholarship is regarded as income liable to social security contributions.
 In this case, too, it is advisable to inquire with your insurer and if necessary, with other insurance providers.
-Depending on the amount of your scholarship and the method of calculation used by the health insurance provider, the health insurance contributions for doctoral scholarship holders vary between 80 and 250 EUR per month.

 If you belong to the family of a fully insured health insurance member, you may be eligible for free co-insurance.
 This applies to children up to the age of 25 and to spouses or partners in a registered civil partnership of people with full statutory insurance.
 With regard to unemployment insurance, doctoral candidates who are not in employment, i.e. scholarship holders, freelancers or low-income earners, are exempt from making contributions and in consequence do not acquire entitlement to unemployment benefits (ALG I).

-Are you already entitled to unemployment benefit (ALG I) and are now planning to take advantage of a longer scholarship?
+TIP: Are you already entitled to unemployment benefit (ALG I) and are now planning to take advantage of a longer scholarship?
 If so, it will be worth briefly registering as unemployed before the scholarship starts (one day of unemployment is already enough to do this).
 By doing so, you will ensure that your remaining entitlement to unemployment benefit expires only after four years, and not already after one year of receiving your scholarship.